-Form I-864 must be notarized by a notary public.
+Form I-864 must be notarized by a notary public or by a foreign equivalent (as applicable), if the sponsor is outside the United States.
 Read the contract carefully, then sign and date the affidavit before a notary public.
 If you do not sign and date the affidavit, the intending immigrant you are sponsoring cannot be issued a visa or be granted adjustment of status.